Seattle's Child

 Trail length: 1.4 miles out and back trail

-Parking: Free parking found near the upper observation area.
-Smaller lot closest to Salish Lodge charges $7/day.
+Parking: Free parking is found near the upper observation area.
+The smaller lot closest to Salish Lodge charges $7/day.
 The lower observation area also has free parking.

 Restrooms: Bathrooms are located at the upper and lower falls.

 On the way down to the lower falls, we learned about the different types of plants within the old-growth forest.
-There are signs posted identifying trees, plants, flowers and fruit that are in the woods.
+Signs identify trees, plants, flowers, and fruit in the woods.
 Be sure to stop and examine the massive root structures of the trees.
-Maybe play a game of hide and seek!
+Maybe play a game of hide-and-seek!

 Once you reach the lower area, by the picnic tables, there are two ways to go.
-One will lead you to the river and the other will lead you to the observation platform.
+One will lead you to the river, and the other will lead you to the observation platform.
 We took a break and chose to go to the river’s shore.
 Watch for rough and suddenly changing currents.
 We threw rocks and stomped around the beach.
-Then we headed across the bridge to learn about the historic hydroelectric plant.
-You’ll be able to walk through a tunnel of turbine skeletons, look way up high to the water pumps and peek into the large building powering the turbine that takes in the water and powers the town with electricity.
+Then, we headed across the bridge to learn about the historic hydroelectric plant.
+You’ll be able to walk through a tunnel of turbine skeletons, look way up high to the water pumps, and peek into the large building that is powering the turbine that takes in the water and powers the town with electricity.

 Walk down the steps to the lower observation platform.
 This is a nice place to take pictures with views of the waterfall behind you.
 Then get ready for the 250-foot incline back up to the parking lot.

-Bonus: There is a gift shop and restaurant that offers refreshments and food, adjacent to the Salish Lodge & Spa.
+Bonus: There is a gift shop and restaurant adjacent to the Salish Lodge & Spa that offers refreshments and food.

 Marymere Falls